Wednesday, 25 May 2011

 Antiquity: Over 15 inscriptions are found within the temple, that help establish the age of the temple.
 The Sthalapuranam published by the temple classifies the growth of this temple into three distinct stages.

 The first stage goes back in time by about 1600 years.
-During this period, the innermost rock cut shrines housing Karpaka Vinayakar and Tiruveesar came into being.
-The uniqueness of the image of Ganesha is one factor testifying this date; the characters used in the temple inscriptions also help establish this date.
+During this period, the innermost rock-cut shrines housing Karpaka Vinayakar and Tiruveesar came into being.
+The uniqueness of the image of Ganesha is one factor testifying to this date; the characters used in the temple inscriptions also help establish this date.
 The pillars within the shrine are of pre-Pallava origin.

 DEITIES

-Karpaka Vinayakar or Desi Vinayaka Pillaiyar is the presiding deity here, and he is portrayed with two arms and a trunk curled towards his right in the valampuri mode.
+Karpaka Vinayakar or Desi Vinayaka Pillaiyar is the presiding deity here, and he is portrayed with two arms and a trunk curled towards his right in the Valampuri mode.
 This 6 feet tall mammoth image of Ganesha is a bas-relief in an excavated cave, off of a hill in the precincts of the temple.
-Scholars says that Lord Vinayaka is the Lord of wisdom, which is confirmed by the head of elephant in the shape of sacred mantra "OM".
-When we draw a line from the broken left tusk, starting upward, then turning left to wards right ear and after passing through the bend of the left tusk up to the tip of trunk, Tamil alphabet "O" appears.
+Scholars say that Lord Vinayaka is the Lord of wisdom, which is confirmed by the head of the elephant in the shape of the sacred mantra "OM".
+When we draw a line from the broken left tusk, starting upward, then turning left to wards right ear and after passing through the bend of the left tusk up to the tip of the trunk, the Tamil alphabet "O" appears.
 The Lingam in the hand indicates the alphabet "M".
 Together they form "OM".
 This is confirmed by the lord here "Valampuri Pillayar".
-As Vinayagar satisfies the wishes of his devotees like Karpagam tree, he is also known "Karpaga Vinayagar".
+As Vinayagar satisfies the wishes of his devotees like the Karpagam tree, he is also known as "Karpaga Vinayagar".

-The word Vinayaga means "Incomparable Leader" Devotees worshiping Valampuri Vinayagar seated facing towards north, will be blessed with all wealth.
-Chanting of sacred mantras by the student learning Vedas and agamas in the Vedagama School create a divine atmosphere.
+The word Vinayaga means "Incomparable Leader" Devotees worshiping Valampuri Vinayagar seated facing north, will be blessed with all wealth.
+Chanting of sacred mantras by the students learning Vedas and agamas in the Vedagama School creates a divine atmosphere.

 ( Entrance of east side Rajagopuram )